How to Get Cron Job Failure Alerts in 2026

 Requirements: A working MTA on the server (sendmail, postfix, or msmtp).
 Most cloud VMs don't have one configured out of the box.

 The catch: MAILTO only fires when there IS output.
 If your job silently doesn't run (crontab cleared, crond stopped, path broken), there's no output, and no email.
-This is the most common failure mode, and MAILTO can't detect it.
+This is the most common failure mode.

 The other catch: Server-sent emails land in spam.
-Gmail, Outlook, and most providers aggressively filter mail from VPS IP addresses without proper SPF/DKIM/DMARC configuration.
+Gmail and Outlook aggressively filter mail from VPS IP addresses without proper SPF/DKIM/DMARC.

 2. Custom Slack webhook script

-Create a Slack incoming webhook at api.slack.com/messaging/webhooks, then wrap your cron job in a script that posts to Slack on failure:
+Create a Slack incoming webhook at api.slack.com/messaging/webhooks, then wrap your cron job to post on failure.

 #!/bin/bash